yojoots/libbitcoin-system-wiki/Pedersen-Commitments-in-EC-Form.md

 > C( r1 , a1 ) + C( r2 , a2 ) = C( r1 + r2 , a1 + a2 )

-This is equality is demonstrated in the example below:
+This equality is demonstrated in the example below:

 ```c++
 // Create a second commitment C(r2, a2).